dizak/django-mothulity/README.md

 1. Present HTML front-end to the user which gathers submission data.
 2. Run a separate sched.py script which takes care of reading what was gathered in the database, submits it to [SLURM](https://slurm.schedmd.com/) and watches the submitted process.

+django-mothulity stores its settings in the database - there is no need for any modification in the code (including the paths, scheduler and HPC settings) once it is deployed.
+The settings are bound to the domain name other than <localhost> and specified in ```<name_of_project>/settings.py ALLOWED_HOSTS```.
+Once this is specified, these settings must specified in the Admin Panel.
+This solution does NOT allow for using more than domain name - the settings will always bound to first object from the ```ALLOWED_HOSTS``` other than <localhost>.

 ### Installation for Production (virtual environment is advised, as always)

 1. ```pip install numpy```.